casparemiljensen/sp-exam-project/README.md

   - The compiler doesn’t care.
   - It doesn’t improve performance, safety, or clarity.
   - It clutters the signature.
+- Req 7: Observer is not part of the library.
+The lib receives an observer, that is passed from the bin/src/main

 Questions
 - Why do we need inline keyword in the examples?